DTWF 2: Discourse Theory: Ways Forward, 2nd edition Palace of the Academies Brussels, Belgium, March 23-24, 2023 |

 Submissions

 We invite paper proposals as well as panel proposals.
-The deadline for paper proposals and panel proposals is 1 September 2022.
+The deadline for paper proposals and panel proposals is 15 September 2022.

-- The name(s) of the panel convenor(s)
+- The name(s) of the panel convenor(s), emails and affiliations

-- A 200-word panel narrative
+- A 200-word panel abstract

-- The 300-word abstracts for each of the four individual papers (following the instructions for individual abstracts, see above)
+- The 300-word abstracts for each of the four individual papers (following the instructions for individual abstracts (see above)